digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

     * Features
         * Anything that's "done" (i.e implemented and has passed tech and functional reviews)

-    * Uptime
+    * Stability
-        * Production is expected to be up "all the time" with the following caveats:
-            * We may announce downtimes.
-            * We have no on call service, so it's reasonable to expect it to be up between 8:00 and 17:00 on working days.
+        * Keeping production stable so it can be a reliable tool for the documentalists is important to us.

     * Data
-        * Data in UAT is expected to persist and only created, updated or deleted on user interaction.
+        * Data in production is expected to persist and only be created, updated or deleted by the users (or by migration, cf. below).

-    * ❓❓ Repeated migration
+    * Repeated migration
-        * This is unsolved.
-Especially how to handle or prevent the case of a document being changed in both the old and the new system at the same time (=> how to resolve the conflict?)
+        * **This is undecided and needs more thought.**
+        * The most problematic is how to resolve if changes in the old system (that reach us via a migration) and changes through our app may conflict.

 ## Consequences

-❗What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 What we think will become more easy: